wobertt/blog/Understanding the Two Pointers Technique - Part 1.md

 Aug 17, 2024
 ****
-*The problems in this post are taken from the "Two Pointers" section of Neetcode's roadmap.
+*The problems in this post are taken from the "Two Pointers" section of NeetCode's roadmap.
 I think his problem selection is good, but his video explanations are subpar.
 I hope this post serves as a better explanation of the main ideas and common themes of each problem.*

 **Prerequisites:** Loops, arrays, time complexity.